HeliaMonteiro/Tic-Tac-Toe/README.md

 I should have planning a better layout.
 ## ✅ Future features

-Improve the player experience and upgrade the layout add some cool animation.
+Improve the player experience and upgrade the layout to add some cool animation.